All full-time and some part-time, active colleagues are eligible for Sysco-sponsored benefits.

 If you and your spouse are both eligible to enroll in the Sysco Health and Welfare plans, you can select one of the below enrollment options:

 Please note – you cannot elect both option 1 and 2.
-No Sysco associate can be covered as both a dependent and an associate under the plan.
+No Sysco colleague can be covered as both a dependent and a colleague under the plan.

 In addition, your child(ren) cannot be covered as a dependent by both you and your spouse.
 Only one of you can cover your eligible child(ren).